On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: Convergence Rate of Generic Actor-Critic

-This concludes the proof. \end{proof} The analysis of Lemma \ref{lem:submart_prop} and Theorem \ref{thm:general_rate} do not make any assumptions on the size of the state action space.
+\end{theorem} \begin{proof} See Appendix \ref{proof:thm1} \end{proof} The analysis of Lemma \ref{lem:submart_prop} and Theorem \ref{thm:general_rate} do not make any assumptions on the size of the state action space.
 Additionally, the result describes the number of actor updates required.
 The number of critic updates required is simply the $K_\epsilon^\textrm{th}$ triangular number, that is $K_\epsilon + 1 \choose 2$.
 These results connect actor-critic algorithms with the behavior of stochastic gradient method for finding the root of a non-convex objective.
 Under additional conditions, actor-critic with TD updates for the critic step attains a $O( \epsilon^{-2} ) $ rate.
 However, under milder conditions on the state and action spaces but more stringent smoothness conditions on the reward function, using GTD updates for the critic yields $O(\epsilon^{-3})$ rates.
-These results are formally derived in the following subsections. \begin{remark} The convergence rate derived by Theorem \ref{thm:general_rate} makes the assumption that the rate of convergence for the critic only method is bounded by $k^{-b}$ for some $b\in (0,1)$.
-The resulting bound is characterized by the minimum of of the actor stepsize ($k^{-1/2}$) and the critic convergence rate.
-This means for critic only methods which converge faster than $k^{-1/2}$, such as $k^{-1}$ or $\log k / k$, the bound will be completely characterized by actor bottleneck $k^{-1/2}$.
-The proof holds identically except that the critic in the $k^{\textrm{th}}$ iteration will need to run $k+1$ steps. \end{remark}
+These results are formally derived in the following subsections.
+We further note that contemporaneously of beginning this work, several refined analyses of TD and GTD have been developed \citep{dalal2018finite,DalalST20} that focus on concentration bounds (``lock-in probability"), a weaker metric of stability than convergence in mean, i.e., convergence in Lebesgue integral implies convergence in measure.
+In this work, we focus on \emph{global convergence} to stationarity in terms of the expected gradient norm of the value function, and thus employ policy evaluation rates that are compatible with this goal, i.e., rates in the form of attenuation of mean square error.
+We defer the study of lock-in probabilities to future work.

+\begin{remark} We note that it may be possible to establish convergence in terms of asymptotic covariance or the Hessian around a stationary point, as in \citep{stsy20180019}, and thus obtain a sharper characterization of the limit points of actor-critic.
+However, doing so pre-supposes that the algorithm settle to a neighborhood of a local extrema, and would require a Hessian parameterization that is only \emph{locally} valid.
+Hence sharper global convergence characterizations, to our knowledge, are beyond reach.
+In this work, our intention is to establish the \emph{global} sample complexity of actor-critic type algorithms, and leave strengthening the local rates using, e.g., techniques developed in \citep{stsy20180019}, to future work. \end{remark}